 - Walter van Wijk

-In the run-up to European Privacy Day, during the National Privacy Conference on 25 January next, all nominated projects will be presented to the public by the entrants.
-The Dutch Privacy Awards will then be presented in four possible categories: 1) Consumer Solutions, 2) Corporate Solutions, 3) Non-profit and 4) Incentive Award.
+In the run-up to European Privacy Day, during the National Privacy Conference on 24 January next, all nominated projects will be presented to the public by the entrants.
+The Dutch Privacy Awards will then be presented in three categories: 1) Consumer Solutions, 2) Corporate Solutions and 3) Non-profit.

-Privacy First organises the Dutch Privacy Awards in cooperation with ECP, with support from Molenaar & Plasman Solutions.
+Privacy First Foundation organises the Dutch Privacy Awards in association with ECP, with support from Molenaar & Plasman Solutions.
 Would you also like to become a sponsor or media partner of the Dutch Privacy Awards?
-Then please contact Privacy First!
+Then get in touch with Privacy First!